 - Students are limited 3 hours of advanced booking time per day.
 This includes bookings made in your name and the time you are listed as a group member on other bookings.
 Any additional time will need to be booked at the circulation desk at the time needed.
 Additional policies regarding advanced bookings can be found below.

 - Study rooms will require a key for entry.
 Keys will be provided at the circulation desk upon check in.
 Please be sure to return the keys to the circulation desk before leaving the library.
+All keys are sanitized between uses.

 - Study room capacities have been adjusted to meet social distancing mandates.
 Please adhere to posted capacities.